MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2HowCTWorks.md

     1. Enter the following information: <br>**Microsoft Click ID**.
 The MSCLKID that led to the conversion.
 The MSCLKID is a GUID (32 characters) that is unique for each ad click.
 This should be the same Click ID as the conversion that was imported previously.

        > [!NOTE]
        > To find the MSCLKID, look for the *msclkid* parameter in the destination URL of a Microsoft Advertising ad click.
 For example, https://www.example.com/?*msclkid=abcd1234567890* <br>**Conversion Name**.
 The conversion goal name for the conversions you'd like to update.
 It's important that you use the exact same name as you did when you uploaded the conversions that you are updating. <br>**Conversion Time**.
 The date and time that the conversion occurred.
 This should match the date and time you entered when you uploaded the conversions. **Note**: Make sure that the conversion time is after the click time. <br>**Adjustment Value** (required for Restate).
 0 to 999999999999, with 3 decimal fields and no negative numbers.
 You must use a period for decimals (as in 12.34), not a comma (as in 12,34). <br>**Adjustment Currency** (optional).
 The currency of the conversion adjustment. **Note**: If the conversion value and conversion currency is not defined in the file, the value defined in the goal will be used. <br>**Adjustment Type**.
-This value tells Microsoft Advertising whether you’re updating the value of the conversion (Restate) or deleting it (Retract). <br>**Adjustment Time**.
+This value tells Microsoft Advertising whether youâ€™re updating the value of the conversion (Restate) or deleting it (Retract). <br>**Adjustment Time**.
 The date and time that the conversion value was adjusted.
 The time formats which are accepted are in the table below. <br>

        | Time format | Example |
        | --- | --- |